elearning voice over

 This tutorial has detailed instructions on using recorded voice overs as well as AI voice overs.

-If you would rather type out your script and pick an AI voice from Murf for the voice over, enter the text in the blocks below the header menu.
+If you would rather type out your script and generate AI voice from Murf for the voice over, enter the text in the blocks below the header menu.
 Be sure to enter each sentence in a separate text box, so as to allow for easier editing and rendering.
 You can also copy and paste the text of your script into the text area of the Murf Studio, with all the formatting removed.

 Editing the text is as easy as editing a word document!
 Once your script is ready for the voice over, choose an AI voice of your liking, then sync it together using the audio-video tracker at the bottom of the Studio interface.